Western Illinois University: Macomb Campus

 Responsibility for the Assessment of Student Learning

 Assessment of student learning is primarily the responsibility of faculty.
-The Assistant Provost is accountable for overseeing assessment throughout the institution in consultation with deans and department chairs, and with the assistance of the Assessment Facilitator assigned to the Provost’s Office.
+The Associate Provost is accountable for overseeing assessment throughout the institution in consultation with deans and department chairs, and with the assistance of the Assessment Coordinator assigned to the Provost’s Office.

 Assessment of Student Learning in General Education